Advertise Lake Vacation Rentals

 Dale Hollow Reservoir is named after William Dale, an early 19th century owner of the lands that eventually became known as Willow Grove.
 When the town was flooded in 1942, everything was buried under the lake's waters, nicknaming Willow Grove "the town that drowned".
 Since then, the lake has become a Kentucky recreational mecca.
 Water lovers flock to the shores of this 27,700 acre lake each year, partaking in the varied offerings such as swimming, boating, and fishing.
 The average summer pool is 651 feet above sea level; winter pool averages 632 feet.
 The original river channel near the dam is the deepest part of Dale Hollow Lake at 130 feet; average depth is around 50 feet.

-Dale Hollow Lake State Resort Park borders the lake on the Kentucky (north) side, offering visitors some fantastic activity selections within its 3,400 acre boundaries.
+Dale Hollow Lake State Resort Park borders the lake on the Kentucky (north) side, offering visitors some fantastic activity selections within its 3,400-acre boundaries.
 Nature lovers spend hours on the more than 15 miles of nature trail that the park offers, designed for beginner and advanced hiking, horseback riding, and mountain biking.
-The trails wind their way through the park, snaking past shoreline, leading your to ridges with spectacular views, and introducing you to some of the unique sights and sounds of Kentucky.
+The trails wind their way through the park, snaking past shoreline, leading to ridges with spectacular views, and introducing some of the unique sights and sounds of Kentucky.